Haroldinho/nasa_airport_throughput2024/2_prediction/README.md

 This is structured this way to ensure that no "future" information is available at time T regarding the next 3 hours, so that the data should be trained with whatever information is available at time T (including system estimates of arrivals into the future and weather forecasts made at or before time T).

 The goal of the competition is to create real-time prediction models that can make inference without the use of any information that is not yet available, so this is very important to keep in mind when selecting the input data.

+The arrival buckets to be predicted are described in the submission_format.csv file and look like this:

+     ID,Value
+     KDEN_220925_0100_15,99
+     KDEN_220925_0100_30,99
+     KDEN_220925_0100_45,99
+     KDEN_220925_0100_60,99
+     KDEN_220925_0100_75,99
+     ...
+Where KDEN is the ICAO code for the airport, 220925 is the date (YYMMDD), 0100 is the time of the prediction (HHMM) and 15, 30,.. are the buckets into the future (from 1:00 to 1:15, from 1:15 to 1:30, etc.).
+The order of the predictions should be the same as in the submission_format.csv file.
+Failing to follow this format will result in an error or lower score.

+The evaluation metric is based on Root Mean Squared Error (RMSE).
+Specifically, it is calculated as exp(-RMSE/K), where K is a normalization factor of 10, and exp is the exponential function in order for it to be a number between 0.0 and 1.0, with 1.0 representing a perfect score (RMSE = 0).